 Nagaland Launches ‘Coffees of Nagaland’ Mission to Boost Farmers, Tourism and Global Branding

-Kohima, May 19: Nagaland Chief Minister Neiphiu Rio and Union Minister for Development of North Eastern Region Jyotiraditya M. Scindia jointly launched the “Cluster-based Coffee Value Chain Development in Nagaland” project, aimed at promoting coffee cultivation, farmer livelihoods and global branding of Nagaland coffee.
+Kohima, May 19: In a major step towards transforming Nagaland’s coffee sector into a globally recognized industry, Nagaland Chief Minister Neiphiu Rio and Union Minister for Development of North Eastern Region (DoNER) Jyotiraditya M. Scindia jointly launched the “Cluster-based Coffee Value Chain Development in Nagaland” project on Monday.

 Nagaland Launches ‘Coffees of Nagaland’ Mission to Boost Farmers, Tourism and Global Branding